sudopla/react-cognito-appsync/README.md

 # React-Cognito-AppSync

-This is a serverless project to play with React, Chakra UI, Apollo Client, Cognito, AppSync, Lambda and DynamoDB.
+This is a serverless project to play with React, Chakra UI, Apollo Client, Cognito, AppSync, Lambda, S3 and DynamoDB.
 It's developed using the [AWS CDK](https://aws.amazon.com/cdk/) and structured following [best practices](https://docs.aws.amazon.com/cdk/v2/guide/best-practices.html).

 The application is organized into logical units, such as React site, GraphQL API, Cognito user pool, database and deployment pipeline.
 These logical units are implemented as [CDK Constructs](https://docs.aws.amazon.com/cdk/v2/guide/constructs.html), which include the AWS resources definitions and sometimes also the runtime code.
 The constructs are later group in [CDK Stacks](https://docs.aws.amazon.com/cdk/v2/guide/stacks.html), which define the deployment models.